Understanding What Is a Single Member LLC: A Quick Guide

 Paying Yourself as a Single Member LLC Owner

 As a Single Member LLC owner, paying yourself typically involves taking an owner’s draw.
 This process entails transferring funds from the business account to your personal account, representing a withdrawal of profits.
-Unlike traditional employees, Single Member LLC owners cannot receive a salary under default tax rules, meaning all payments come from the business profits.
+Under default tax rules, the owner is paid through an owner’s draw because the owner is not treated as an employee, so unlike traditional employees, Single Member LLC owners cannot receive a salary and all payments come from business profits.

 Common Misconceptions About SMLLCs